Changes in Star Wars re-releases: Podrace sequence

-The extended podrace includes a longer introduction of the racers and the second lap of the race, which ScreenRant says does not contribute to the story, and potentially negatively affects the film's pacing.
+The extended podrace includes a longer introduction of the racers and the second lap of the race, which Screen Rant says does not contribute to the story, and potentially negatively affects the film's pacing.
 Additionally, shots including Watto cheering for Anakin's rival Sebulba were removed for home media releases.

 CGI Yoda

 In the original version of The Phantom Menace, a puppet was used to portray Yoda except in two wide shots which required CGI.
 This was changed for the 2011 release, with the puppet being replaced with a CGI model, similar to those used for the film's sequels, Attack of the Clones and Revenge of the Sith.

 Attack of the Clones

 A few special effects which were not ready for the initial wide release were completed for release in digital-projection theaters.
 The DVD features the digital version with some extended lines of dialogue.
 The 2011 edition features a small editing change to the Coruscant speeder chase, adds a voiceover to Anakin's vision of Shmi, and changes the order of shots depicting Count Dooku's escape.